Cognigy/Documentation/docs/insights/dashboards/live-agent.md

 ### Avg.
 First Response Time

-Indicates the average time it takes for a human agent to send the first response to a user.
+This indicates the average time it takes for a human agent to send the first response to a user.

 Source table: